TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- When resizing, might be a good idea to determine edges based on aabb of selected entities

 - Mirroring works differently than flipping for animated sprites, but that's probably because we don't have flip property in dynamic decorations

 - I don't think it will be bad if we just make it a plain click-to-open combo popup with icons attached